deeporiginbio/deeporigin-client/docs/how-to/managed-data/upload-data.md

 # Upload data

-This page describes how to upload data to Deep Origin Data, and assign it to a cell in a row.
+This page describes how to upload data to the Deep Origin data hub, and assign it to a cell in a row.

 ## Upload and assign Files

-To upload a file to Deep Origin Data, run the following commands:
+To upload a file to the Deep Origin data hub, run the following commands:

 === "CLI"